On properness of K-moduli spaces and optimal degenerations of Fano varieties: Preliminaries

-More generally, for $p\in [1,+\infty]$, one can define the $L^p$ norm of a test configuration \cite{BHJ17}*{Definition 6.5}.
+More generally, for $p\in [1,+\infty]$, one can define the $L^p$ norm of a test configuration \cite{Don05} (see also \cite{His16} and \cite{BHJ17}*{Definition 6.5}).
 Since the minimum norm is equivalent to the $L^1$ norm by \cite{BHJ17}*{Remark 7.12} and the $L^1$ norm is less than or equal to the $L^2$ norm, there exists $c>0$ such that

 for all test configurations $(\mathcal{X},\mathcal{D})$ of $(X,D)$.

 We will frequently use the following elementary fact on the behavior of these invariants in families.

 \begin{lem} Let $f:(X,D)\to T$ be a family of log Fano pairs admitting a fiberwise $\G_m$-action $\xi$.
 If $T$ is connected, then $\Fut(X_t,D_t; \xi)$, $\mnorm{X_t,D_t; \xi}$, and $\lnorm{X_t,D_t; \xi}$ are independent of $t\in T$. \end{lem}